Harvest Time Anointing Oil

 This oil is the product of a vision in 2013, of Christians drawing closer to God and becoming more sensitive to His heart for the lost.
 These close encounters with Him, motivate us to pray, which results in a harvest of people repenting and turning to Him (John 4:35).
 See the Harvest Time Vision.

-In the Old Testament temple only the High Priest could go behind the veil into the Holy of Holies where God’s presence dwelt and where God could commune with him (Ex.25:22 & 1Kings 8).
-When Jesus died, the veil was torn so that we now can go behind the veil, into His presence where He can commune with us (2Cor.3).
+In the Old Testament temple only the high priest could go behind the veil into the Holy of Holies where God communed with him (Ex.25:22 & 1Kings 8).
+When Jesus died, the veil was torn, after which we as Christians, now have access to where He communes with us (2Cor.3).

-Cedar and Cypress were used for the interior of the Holy of Holies (2Chron.2&3; 1 Kings 6).
-It was also used in King Solomon’s place of intimacy with his queen (Song 1:17).
-Prophetically it contains that place of intimacy into which the King of Kings is drawing us as His Bride.
+Cedar and Cypress were used in the temple for the interior of the Holy of Holies (2Chron.2&3; 1 Kings 6) and in King Solomon’s palace (Song 1:17).
+So it represents that place of intimacy with our King of kings.

-Frankincense was one of the ingredients on the incense altar where the High Priest prayed.
-It represents Jesus as the pure sacrifice through whom we can enter into the Holy of Holies.
-(More detail under Frankincense Anointing Oil).
+Frankincense, meaning ‘whiteness’ in the original language, burned on the incense altar where the high priest prayed.
+It’s a representation of Jesus as the pure sacrifice through whom we can enter into the Holy of Holies.
+See Frankincense Anointing Oil.

 Myrtle represents intercession or standing before God to plead for others (Zech.1).
-(See more on this under Esther Anointing Oil).
+For more on the Myrtle see Esther Anointing Oil.

-By anointing Christians or the place where Christians meet, you can declare that they will thirst after God (Ps.63:1-8) to draw closer to Him, that they’ll experience His presence where He can commune with them.
+By anointing Christians or their meeting place, you can declare that they’ll thirst after God and draw closer to Him, so that He can share His heart with them (Ps.63:1-8).

-By anointing the place where people don’t Him as Father, you can declare that it is God’s will for them to turn to Him (1Tim.2:3) and that many will turn to Him and repent.
+By anointing a place where people don’t know God as Father, you can declare His will for them to turn to Him (1Tim.2:3).